slowproj/slowdash/Applications/SlowDrip/README.md

     key: hachi:$2a$12$V/5o6No5eeCRUBrUMi7wee8vYKtFijp18oWsVulFQ4JMAAtpDhPOa

 ```
-See the "Project Setup" section of the SlowDash documentation for details.
+See the "Project Setup" section of the SlowDash document for details.

 It is possible to specify which SlowDash configuration file to use at the time of starting.
 Running multiple SlowDash instances with different configurations, such as one for unlimited access for limited users and another for limited access for unlimited users, might be useful.
 SlowDash currently does not implement user role management.